austinauyeung/C9/README.md

 - 🔀 Translation of key presses into near-native taps, double taps, long press (and drag), scrolling, and zoom

 ## Overview
-Because of their different navigation paradigms, each cursor mode maps gestures uniquely.
-While both modes can be enabled simultaneously, only one cursor can be active at a time.
-The following options can be configured, which affects scrolls and zooms in both modes:
-- Natural scrolling
-- Gesture visualizations
-- Gesture style
-  - Fixed: gestures are controlled and fixed distance
-  - Inertia: gestures resemble touchscreen flicks
-- Gesture duration
-- Scroll distance

 ### Grid Cursor

 <br />